polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/monitor-node.md

 ![4-configure-data-source](/images/infrastructure/validator/operational-tasks/4-configure-data-source.webp)
 5. Next, select **Import** from the menu bar on the left to import the dashboard used to visualize your node data ??? tip "Import via grafana.com"
-    Allows you to use a dashboard another user created and made public.
+    This tool allows you to use a dashboard that another user created and made public.
 You can visit the [Grafana dashboards](https://grafana.com/grafana/dashboards){target=\_blank} page to see other available dashboards.
 For example, select the ["Substrate Node Metrics"](https://grafana.com/grafana/dashboards/21715-substrate-node-metrics/) dashboard and input "21715" under the `id` field and select **Load**
 ![5-import-dashboard](/images/infrastructure/validator/operational-tasks/5-import-dashboard.webp)
 6. Once the dashboard is loaded, select **Prometheus** in the Prometheus dropdown list and select **Import**
 ![5-import-dashboard-2](/images/infrastructure/validator/operational-tasks/5-import-dashboard-2.webp)